To be eligible for certification in Aerospace Medicine, candidates must meet the criteria below:

 - Hold an unrestricted license to practice in a state or territory.

 - Adhere to the AOA Code of Ethics.

 Along with your completed application, you must submit the following to the AOBPM:

-- A notarized copy of the institutional certificate indicating the satisfactory completion of your residency (along with the AOA OPT approval letter for those in non-AOA approved residency programs).
+- A copy of the institutional certificate indicating the satisfactory completion of your residency (along with the AOA OPT approval letter for those in non-AOA approved residency programs).

 - A letter of recommendation from your residency program director or, if entering via the clinical practice pathway, documentation of having met the practice requirements.

 - Copy of your current state medical license.

 Exam Dates and Deadlines